intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

    inform the RSAB that the document is ready for balloting by the RSAB.

-9. Within a reasonable period of time, the RSAB will then poll among its members regarding the proposal.
+9. Within a reasonable period of time, the RSAB will then poll its members for their positions on the proposal.
 Positions may be as follows:

    * "YES": the proposal should be approved
    * "CONCERN": the proposal raises substantial concerns that must be